alan-campos-4/AndroidStudio-SocialMedia/README.md

---- Moby Hook ---
+# Moby Hook

-This is a basic Android app to put everything learned about Kotlin to the test.
+This is a basic app for Android to showcase everything learned about Kotlin.
 It lets you interact with a selection of music albums; viewing them, liking them, etc.